chrisgrieser/nvim-tinygit/README.md

 }
 ```

+> [!NOTE]
-To change the appearance and behavior of the commit message input field, you need to configure [dressing.nvim](https://github.com/stevearc/dressing.nvim).
+> To change the appearance and behavior of the commit message input field, you need to [configure dressing.nvim](https://github.com/stevearc/dressing.nvim#configuration).

 ## Credits
 __About Me__